AlvinJ666/Asp.Net-Assignment/README.md

         - login to MS Azure, create a database,
         - go to query editor, log in to SQL server authentication
         - copy content of .sql file in this project to the query part and run
-        - copy connection string to "var connection" in Startup.cs, replace {your_password} part with you password Execution step:
+        - copy connection string to "var connection" in Startup.cs, replace {your_password} part with you password<br/>
+Execution step:
     * clone project to local, run through Vistual Studio
     * configure database (follow instructions above)